 Undergraduate and graduate student advising and mentoring generally takes place outside of the classroom.
-Activities in this area could include, (1) general student advising and mentoring, (2) chairing and serving on graduate student committees, (3) directing undergraduate research or thesis projects, and (4) efforts to promote timely student progress and post-graduate placement.
+Activities in this area include (1) general student advising and mentoring, (2) chairing and serving on graduate student committees, (3) directing undergraduate research or thesis projects, and (4) including students in research and as co-authors in scholarly work.
+Contributions in this area are evaluated with respect to both quantity and quality.